 The default parameterization of the state-space matrices A, B, C, D, and K is free; that is, any elements in the matrices are adjustable by the estimation routines.
 Because the parameterization of A, B, and C is free, a basis for the state-space realization is automatically selected to give well-conditioned calculations.

 To estimate the disturbance model K, you must use time-domain data.

 Suppose that you have no knowledge about the internal structure of the discrete-time state-space model.
 To quickly get started, use the following syntax:

 m = ssest(data)

-where data is your estimation data.
-This command estimates a continuous-time state-space model for an automatically selected order between 1 and 10. ssregest estimates a discrete-time model.
+where data is your estimation data. ssest estimates a continuous-time state-space model for an automatically selected order between 1 and 10. ssregest estimates a discrete-time model.